The Little Mermaid coming to Disney+ Canada in September

 — Disney (@Disney) August 7, 2023

-The Little Mermaid was released in theatres on May 26th.
+The Little Mermaid released in theatres on May 26th.
 Starring Halle Bailey as Ariel, the film is a faithful remake of the 1989 animated movie.
 Alongside Bailey, the movie features a cast consisting of Jonah Hauler-King, Daveed Diggs, Awkwafina, Jacob Tremblay, Javier Bardem, and Melissa McCarthy.
-It is directed by Rob Marshall.
+This movie is directed by Rob Marshall.

 The Little Mermaid has earned $297.1 million USD (around $397 million CAD) at the North American box office and grossed $564.3 million USD (roughly $754.2 million CAD) globally.

 The Little Mermaid is the latest live-action remake of classic Disney films.
-It now joins the catalogue on Disney+ alongside Aladdin, Beauty and the Beast, Mulan, and The Lion King.
+It joins the catalogue on Disney+ alongside Aladdin, Beauty and the Beast, Mulan and The Lion King.
+Disney+ costs $11.99/month in Canada.

 Image credit: Disney